 34. Retention of children's records

-- " The original records, and any additions such as any written requests and all signed forms, are kept by the service. - " All relevant children's records are kept for 2 years from the date a child stops attending the service.
+- " The original records, and any additions such as any written requests and all signed forms, are kept by the service. - " The relevant children's records are kept for 2 years from the date a child starts at the service.